-Routific Competitors: 6 Alternatives for Your Delivery Route Planning
+Routific Competitors: 10 Alternatives for Your Delivery Route Planning

-But what’s going to change is how those core features are integrated by your dispatchers and delivery drivers into your overall delivery operations.
+But what will change is how your dispatchers and delivery drivers integrate those core features into your overall delivery operations.

 - Does the route planning tool create optimized routes for single drivers and multidriver teams?

 - Does the tool offer your dispatcher real-time route monitoring?

-In this post, we’ll cover 6 RoutificRoutific competitors of various levels of sophistication, highlighting their key features, the costs, and how they might integrate with your current delivery process.
-Our list includes:
+This post will cover ten Routific competitors, highlighting their key features, the costs, and how they might integrate with your current delivery process.
+Our list includes the following: